UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 </choice>

 **True or False**
-*Adding an additional channel like "shape" to an exisiting column mapping, is often recommended to help people with color vision deficiences.*
+*Adding an additional channel like "shape" to an existing column mapping, is often recommended to help people with color vision deficiencies.*

 <choice id="2" >